-Halloween is behind us, and thanksgiving is just weeks away.
-We’ve started to feel the stress of everything needing to get done and wonder how to do it all.
+Halloween is behind us, and Thanksgiving is just weeks away.
+We’ve started feeling the stress of everything needing to be done and wonder how to do it all.

 For many of us, it’s the favorite time of the year, and we love the hustle and bustle, friends and family, parties, and delicious foods and drinks.

 It is truly a wonderful time of year, and along with it, we need to add much more to our list of “to-do’s.”